 The Rabari, also called the Rewari or Desai, are an indigenous tribal caste of nomadic cattle and camel herders and shepherds that live throughout northwest India, primarily in the states of Gujarat, Punjab and Rajasthan.
+There are approximately 2,70000 Rabari living in India at the present time.
 Other Rabari groups also live in Pakistan, especially in the region of the Sindh Desert.
 The word "Rabari" translates as "outsiders", a fair description of their primary occupation and status within Indian society.

 Traditionally the Rabari followed a highly nomadic way of life, living in tents or under the open skies and raising cattle, camels and goats.
 As India has changed, so has general tolerance to nomadic groups, who relied in the past on ancestral grazing rights and ancient right-of-ways.
 Today only a very small percentage of Rabari are truly nomadic, with the majority to be found settled on the outskirts of cities, towns and villages in semi-nomadic lifestyles, following the seasonal rains for periods of time, then returning to their villages.

 Rabari mirror and paint work niches in a mudbrick kitchen.
 Photo credit: Kashgar, Ajit Bahwan Hotel Jodhpur